JuliusNovachrono/cis106/HW3.md

 ## Scenario 1: Using a Live Linux Installation

 John is fixing Mario’s laptop.
 He needs to prepare a live USB flash drive that he can boot Linux from so that he can access some important information.
 The problem is that he only has a 4GB flash drive available.
 Which Linux distribution would you advise John to use to prepare the live USB installation?
-* To my good friend Mario I would recommend Puppy Linux.
+* To my good friend Mario I would recommend the Puppy Linux distribution.
+The package is very small in size, and is ideal to download into a USB drive to boot up a computer.
+Unlike most CD distributions like Ubuntu the Puppy distribution boots into the ram disk, which makes it lightweight and quick.
+Since Mario’s laptop needs to be fixed asap the instillation of puppy is completed at the blink of an eye.
+This distribution also comes fully featured for him to access important information.
+The supported processor architecture are   i686, x86_64,

 logo | Based on | URL
 -----|----------|-----